CalebLBaker/BibleStudyNotes/Colossians.md

             1. Paul thanks God for the Colossians' faith and love (1:3-8)
             2. Paul prays for the Colossians to walk in Christ (1:9-14)
     2. Christ, who is supreme over all, causes us to be holy and blameless (1:15-23)
+        1. Christ is supreme over all things (1:15-20)
+        2. Christ has reconciled us and made us holy and blameless (1:21-23)
     3. Walk in Christ (1:24 - 4:6)
     4. The saints who are with Paul greet the Colossians (4:7-18)